Madonna di Campiglio Ultimate Skiing Guide: Where to Stay, Eat, and Ski"

 Mountain Huts

-Rifugio Graffer: A high-altitude hut with hearty meals and incredible views of the Brenta Dolomites.
+Rifugio Graffer: High-altitude hut with hearty meals and incredible views of the Brenta Dolomites.

 Rifugio Viviani Pradalogo: A popular choice for skiers seeking delicious food and a warm atmosphere.

-Malga Ritorto: A cozy spot for traditional dishes and desserts
+Malga Ritorto: Cozy spot for traditional dishes and desserts

 Traditional Italian and Alpine Cuisine: